MDAnalysis/UserGuide/doc/source/testing.rst

 Cirrus CI
 ---------

-Configured in `.cirrus.star` file.
-Uses the Starlark syntax in YAML to define tasks.
+The file `.cirrus.star` tells the provider what to do, it uses the Starlark syntax in YAML to define tasks.
 See `Cirrus CI documentation <https://cirrus-ci.org/guide/writing-tasks/>`_ for more information.

+The actual files defining the workflows are in:

+- maintainer/ci/cirrus-ci.yml
+- maintainer/ci/cirrus-deploy.yml

 .. _codecov: